Guide

 The goal is for the respondent to understand why they are sending personal information, how it will be used, and where they can read the full policy.

-This guide covers practical privacy consent wording for contact forms, checkbox examples, purpose-of-use language, privacy policy links, third-party sharing cautions, and FORMLOVA setup prompts.
+This guide covers practical privacy consent wording for contact forms, Google Forms privacy policy placement, checkbox examples, purpose-of-use language, third-party sharing cautions, spam-prevention boundaries, and FORMLOVA setup prompts.

 If you need the full contact form structure first, read the Contact Form Template Guide.
 This article focuses only on privacy and consent wording.